redox-os/book/src/porting-applications.md

 ## Notes

-This section contain quick important information for porting.
+This section contains quick important information for porting.

 - Most or all build instructions were made for native compilation and not cross-compilation, with some poor documentation exceptions
 - If the application or library build tests in compilation you need to disable them for cross-compilation
 - If you are using dynamic linking and the `custom` recipe template, the `DYNAMIC_INIT` command need to be added in the first line of the `script` data type
-- We recommend to use the FreeBSD dependencies of the application if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy don't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)
+- We recommend to use the FreeBSD dependencies of the application if available because Linux dependencies tend to contain Linux-specific kernel features not available on Redox (unfortunately the FreeBSD package naming policy doesn't separate library objects/interpreters from build tools in all cases, thus you need to know or search each item to know if it's a library, interpreter or build tool)
 - Debian packages are the most easy way to find dependencies because they are the most used by software developers to describe "Build Instructions" dependencies.
 - Don't use the `.deb` packages to create recipes, they are adapted for the Debian environment.
 - The Debian naming policy use dashes as separators in packages with optional features: `application-name` (default application variant with compiled executables) and `application-name-dev` (application variant with objects for linking), also check the source package to be sure
 - The recipe `PATH` environment variable only read build tool recipes declared in the `build.dev-dependencies` data type or the host system's `/usr/bin` directory, it can't read the `/usr/lib` and `/include` folders because the Linux library objects don't work on Redox.
-- The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provide it
+- The recipe support recursive dependencies, thus you don't need to specify a dependency two times if some dependency already provides it
 - Don't add build tools in the `build.dependencies` data type, check the [Debian](https://packages.debian.org/stable/build-essential) and [Arch Linux](https://archlinux.org/packages/core/any/base-devel/) meta-packages for a common reference of build tools.
 - The compiler can build recipe dependency libraries as `.so` files (objects for dynamic linking) or `.a` files (objects for static linking): The `.so` files will be installed out of the binary (stored on the `/lib` directory of the system) while the `.a` files will be mixed in the final binary.
-- Linux distributions add a number after the `.so` files to avoid conflicts on the `/usr/lib` folder when applications use different API versions of the same library, for example: `library-name.so.6`
+- Linux distributions add a number after the `.so` files to avoid conflicts in the `/usr/lib` folder when applications use different API versions of the same library, for example: `library-name.so.6`

 You need to know the above information because each software is different, the major reason is the "Build Instructions" organization and context of each application or library.

 ## Recipe

-A recipe is how we call a software port on Redox, this section explain the recipe configuration and details to consider.
+A recipe is how we call a software port on Redox, this section explains the recipe configuration and details to consider.

-Create a folder at `recipes/application-category` with a file named as `recipe.toml` inside, we will modify this file to fit the application needs.
+Create a folder at `recipes/application-category` with a file named as `recipe.toml` inside, we will modify this file to fit the application's needs.

 - Recipe creation from terminal with GNU Nano: